 2012 WiSci News and Events

-The Women in Science (WiSci) Project is pleased to invite you to the 2012 Diana Temple Lecture, an annual lecture in honour of the memory of Dr Diana Temple AM, a former member of the University of Sydney community and an advocate for the role of women in science.
+The Women in Science (WiSci) Project was pleased to host the 2012 Diana Temple Lecture, an annual lecture in honour of the memory of Dr Diana Temple AM, a former member of the University of Sydney community and an advocate for the role of women in science.

-This year’s lecture, "Transdisciplinary Science Creating New Technologies for Health, Defence and the Environment," will be presented by Professor Tanya Monro from the University of Adelaide.
+The 2012 lecture, "Transdisciplinary Science Creating New Technologies for Health, Defence and the Environment," was presented by Professor Tanya Monro from the University of Adelaide.